 Completed applications will be evaluated in accordance with the criteria stated below for scientific/technical merit by an appropriate scientific committee convened by EFSD.

 - Significance: Does the study address an important problem in keeping with the goals and focus areas of this Programme?
 If the aims of the application are achieved, how will scientific knowledge be advanced?
 What will be the effect of the proposed studies on the concepts or methods that drive this field?

 - Approach: Are the conceptual framework, design, methods and analyses adequately developed, well integrated, and appropriate to the aims of the project?
+Are they supported by preliminary data?
 Does the applicant acknowledge potential problem areas and consider alternative tactics?

 - Innovation: Does the project employ novel concepts, approaches or methods?
 Are the aims original and innovative?
 Does the project challenge existing paradigms or develop new methodologies or technologies?

 - Investigator: Is the investigator appropriately trained and well suited to carry out this work?
 Is the work proposed appropriate to the experience level of the principal investigator and other researchers, if any?

 - Environment: Does the scientific environment in which the work will be done contribute to the probability of success?
 Do the proposed studies take advantage of unique features of the scientific environment or employ useful collaborative arrangements?
 Is there evidence of institutional support?

 - Budget: Is the requested budget appropriate for the proposed study?